 Step Two (optional)!
 If you also wish to send social media traffic to this new URL, you must go to your Paper Settings Dashboard, select the Social Media Agent module to reset (turn OFF and then back ON) the toggle switch(s) for Facebook, Twitter and/or LinkedIn before the URL in your default auto-promote text will show the your site URL instead of the paper URL.
 This step is optional-- read caveat below!

-Linkedin is the exception--if you have entered an external URL in the auto promote redirect field and are sharing it via Linkedin, Linkedin does allow us to pass the paper headline article to the post, so even if you share your external URL, the headline article information/image will change for each edition.
+Linkedin is the exception--if you have entered an external URL in the auto promote redirect field and are sharing it via Linkedin, Linkedin does allow us to pass the paper headline article to the post, so even if you share your external URL, the headline article information/image will change for each edition, if you select that option in the settings.

 Last updated: February 5, 2018 Julia